Vrda-GF/Academic/content/project/beta_calc/index.md

 +++

 # Project title.
-title = "βCalc & kCalc"
+title = "BetaCalc & kCalc"

 # Project summary to display on homepage.
 summary = "βCalc – the Advanced Visualization Tool for Buckling Calculation"